My Approach

 Practice Tests & Targeted Topic Review

-Once we complete the Review Guides, we will move on to working on official practice tests.
-Depending on the student’s schedule and availability for HW, we will review half a practice test or a full practice test per week.
-Taking the test is truly the best way to practice for it!
-During this phase, we will talk about test-taking tips and strategies.
-I will continue to assign the topic-based HW chapters until we have completed all topics that the student needs to know.
+Once we complete the content overview, we move on to taking and reviewing official practice tests.
+Depending on the student’s schedule, we will review half a practice test or a full practice test per week.
+Taking the test is truly the best way to practice for it.
+During this phase, we will discuss test-taking tips and strategies.
+We will continue to refine content knowledge as we encounter topics that need further review.

 Practice Tests: Timed or Untimed?